csoltenborn/GoogleTestAdapter/Overview.md

 The following tasks will be tackled in the months to come.
 Feel free to suggest other enhancements, or to provide pull requests providing some of the features listed below (see section *Contributions* below).

-* 0.2 (first  quarter of 2016)
 * Better parsing and displaying of parameter values in case of parameterized tests
 * Save settings into XML file, e.g. within solution dir, to allow easy exchange of settings via developers
-  * Provide more placeholders to be used with test parameters and setup/teardown batch files (project dir? executable?)
+* Smarter test scheduling
+  * Reduce number of times executables are invoked where possible
+  * introduce option to assign test resources to threads (scheduling would then make sure tests are not running at same time if competing for the same test resources)
 * Performance improvements
   * Faster canceling of running tests by actively killing test processes
-  * Setup CI build
-  * Improve test coverage
-* 0.3 (second quarter of 2016)
-  * Smarter test scheduling
-    * Reduce number of times executables are invoked
-    * introduce option to assign test resources to threads
-	  *	scheduling would then make sure tests are not running at same time if competing for the same test resources
-  * Performance improvements
   * More fine-grained locking of resources  (e.g., synchronize updating of test duration files on file level)
   * Make use of smarter data structures e.g. in scheduling
-  * Improve test coverage
+* Provide more placeholders to be used with test parameters and setup/teardown batch files (project dir? executable?)

 ### Known Issues